-How Derek Jeter Went From Major Player to Married Dad: Inside the Settling Down of Baseball's Most Famous Bachelor
+How Derek Jeter Went From Major Player to Married Dad: Domesticating Baseball's Most Famous Bachelor - E!
+Online

 A new spring in his step, he put rumors of his imminent retirement to rest.
 But he was starting to think about life after baseball—never more so than when he met Hannah Davis.

-As the future Mrs. Jeter would later say, the timing was just right, and Jeter proposed in October 2015, a year after he said goodbye to professional baseball after a prolific, Hall of Fame-ensuring career.
+As the future Mrs. Jeter would later say, the timing was just right, and Jeter proposed in October 2015, a year after he said goodbye to professional baseball after a prolific career.

 Though they didn't shun the spotlight entirely, the two were like-minded about wanting their privacy.
 "I feel like I have to share every other part of my life," Davis told Maxim in early 2016.
 "It's that one part that's a little bit of a mystery to people, but that's the way we want it.
 The only way to protect it is not to talk about it."